 Year One reports will be available shortly in English and Arabic:

 - “Constitutional Courts after the Arab Spring: Appointment Mechanisms and Relative Judicial Independence”

-- “Political Party Finance Regulation: Lessons for the Middle East and North Africa”
+- “Political Party Finance Regulation: Constitutional Reform After the Arab Spring”

-- “Semi-Presidentialism as Power Sharing: Lessons for the Middle East and North Africa”
+- “Semi-Presidentialism as Power Sharing: Constitutional Reform After the Arab Spring”